Sant Joan in Barcelona: What's Celebrated and the Best Plans for night

 • Wear comfortable shoes.
 There's walking, dancing, and probably a long walk home if no taxis appear.

 • Eat properly before the night starts.
-It's long, the cava is generous, and you don't want to be the one who didn't make it past 1am.
+It's long, the cava is generous, and you don't want to be the one who didn't make it past 1 AM.

 • Plan where you're staying carefully.
-Some neighbourhoods are loud all night with firecrackers — if you're a light sleeper, somewhere quieter is wise.
+Some neighborhoods are loud all night with firecrackers — if you're a light sleeper, somewhere quieter is wise.
 See our guide to the best areas to stay in Barcelona for context.

 • The 24th is a public holiday.
-Most shops, museums and tourist sights are closed.
+Most shops, museums, and tourist sights are closed.
 Plan a slow recovery day — coffee, swim, late lunch, and a nap.

 · · ·